BenjaminBenetti/CGNM-2250-SHW-Root/README.md

 ![terminal netcat](https://github.com/CanadianCommander/CGNM-2250-SHW-Root/blob/master/rootShell.png)

 As you can see you now get a jucy root shell (root is the only user that exists on the system).
 Have fun messing around!

+## Additonal informat
+  This exploit is a command injection exploit that targets the Admin Diagnostics page.
+On this page you can do two things.
+One run a ping on some ip and two run a traceroute on some ip.
+The vuln comes about because the ip is only checked client side (in the js code).
+Thus by injecting our own post command we bypase the checks and the server will place what ever we pased as the ip address in to the ping/traceroute command, `ping <our code>`.
+This allows us to do remote code execution.
+For example, to reboot the rounter we use the string `; reboot` which resolves to, `ping ; reboot` on the server.